 Step 1: Reassign your inventory of servers to address random server proliferation Organisations at this stage have a highly inefficient infrastructure marked by random server proliferation, where systems have been added in a siloed way to meet the ad hoc needs of business units or particular workloads.
 I&O leaders should begin addressing this by taking a detailed inventory of assets.
 Once complete, they have the necessary information to start a process of consolidation and rationalisation.

 Step 2: Develop common management tools and processes When unnecessary assets have been removed, it’s a good time to implement a common management of the entire IT infrastructure, including the software-defined network, compute infrastructure, and storage.
 This should be straightforward and can enable the measurement of success of all subsequent steps.

 Step 3: Reduce the number of common locations across an infrastructure At this point, opportunities to reduce the number of physical locations in the IT infrastructure will emerge, which should reduce real-estate costs, as well as further simplify management and sourcing.
-Often this will involve data centre relocation or re-examining provisions for lights out operations and remote office/branch office.
+Often this will involve data center relocation or re-examining provisions for lights out operations and remote office/branch office.

 Step 4: Renovate infrastructure through workload consolidation and automation This step can be complex and the overall goal is to further reduce physical assets by increasing the workload density and efficiency of each server.
 Typically virtualisation is used to fit more workloads onto each physical asset and reduce the total cost of ownership of the IT infrastructure.
 This is also a great time to identify workloads and processes that are good candidates for automation and further increase efficiency.